tensojka/instastories-backup/README.md

 Edit the `"ids:"` section of `prefs.json`, replacing the examples with IDs and usernames of users whose Stories you want to backup.

 ## Install Python and dependencies
 This requires Python 3 and pip3 to be installed.
-You can download Python 3 at [python.org/downloads](https://www.python.org/downloads/). pip3 will be installed automatically with Python.
+You can download Python 3 at [python.org/downloads](https://www.python.org/downloads/). pip3 should be installed automatically with Python.

 Next, run this in terminal in the directory where you cloned this to.
 ```
-# pip3 install requests
+# pip3 install -r requirements.txt
 ```

 # Running